escambron/hep101-docs/docs/programming.rst

 The `UNIX shell <https://en.wikipedia.org/wiki/Unix_shell>`_ is going to become your best friend.
 You should really learn how to use it effectively.
 The defaut shell on most Linux distributions is ``bash`` (this is the default on macOS as well).
-This out `this tutorial
+Check out `this tutorial
 <https://swcarpentry.github.io/shell-novice/>`_.

 The main programming languages used in HEP are C++ and Python.
 There